search

 Exness Hedging

 Exness officially permits hedging.
-Hedging—holding both long and short positions in the same instrument simultaneously—is a trading strategy that can be utilized in various situations, such as to hedge against price fluctuations or to pursue greater profit opportunities.Many FX brokers prohibit hedging across multiple accounts, including those with other brokers, as well as arbitrage trading that utilizes hedging.
-However, Exness imposes no detailed rules or restrictions on hedging, allowing you to freely enjoy trading using hedging strategies.
+Hedging—holding both long and short positions in the same instrument simultaneously—is a trading strategy that can be utilized in various situations, such as to hedge against price fluctuations or to pursue greater profit opportunities.Many FX brokers prohibit hedging across multiple accounts—including accounts with other brokers—as well as arbitrage trading that utilizes hedging.
+However, Exness imposes absolutely no detailed rules or restrictions on hedging, so you are free to enjoy trading using hedging strategies as you see fit.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.